Courses Offered By Department

 074 Journalism 2 CP1 5 Credits

 This course reviews and further develops the skills acquired in Journalism 1.
 It also introduces the students to desktop publishing, headline and caption writing, photography, magazine writing, advertising, public relations, the law, ethics, and the history of journalism.
 There is a heavy emphasis on writing, editing, and analyzing the professional press.
 Students are responsible for the production of the high school paper, The Dedham Mirror, and training inexperienced staff members.
 The cooperative team approach to this course helps prepare students for the workplace.
+Honors credit will be given to those students who serve on the editorial staff of The Dedham Mirror.
+This duty will require up to 72 hours of service beyond scheduled class meetings.
+Editors will be chosen based on skill level, experience, work ethic, and leadership.

 Journalism 3 (075; 076)